guardian/recommendations/AWS.md

  * Don't delete S3 buckets once they're not used any more
    * S3 bucket names are global and someone else could pick up the same name
    * This may pose a security risk if we inadvertently still use or reference the bucket
-   * Instead remove everything from within the bucket and/or set a minimal ACL so it cannot be accessed other than by Janus users
+   * Instead remove everything from within the bucket and make it private if it is not already

 Lambda
 ------